 that the Scout be allowed to complete alternative requirements for Tenderfoot, Second Class, or First

-to allow the advancement committee to make a decision.
-The request must also include the medical
+allow the advancement committee to make a decision.
+The request must also include the medical statement

-statement required in paragraph two above.
-The written request for alternate requirements must be
+required in paragraph two above.
+The written request for alternate requirements must be submitted to and

 - The Scout must complete as many of the regular requirements as his ability permits before applying for

 - The alternate requirements must be of such a nature that they are as demanding of effort as the regular

 - When alternate requirements involve physical activity, they must be approved by the physician.